MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 [TODO: INSERT VIDEO]

+**Move and close world-locked menu**

+[TODO: INSERT VIDEO]

 ## Preventing false activation
-If you use just palm-up as an event to trigger the hand menu, it may accidentally appear when you don't need it (false-positive), because people move their hands a lot both intentionally (for communication and object manipulation) and unintentionally.
-If you experience false-positives in your app, consider adding an additional step besides the palm-up event to invoke the hand menu such as fully opened fingers.
+If you use just palm-up as an event to trigger the hand menu, it may accidentally appear when you don't need it (false-positive), because people move their hands both intentionally (for communication and object manipulation) and unintentionally.
+To reduce false activations, add an additional step besides the palm-up event to invoke the hand menu such as fully opened fingers.

 [TODO: INSERT VIDEO]

+## Complex hand menu example

+[TODO: INSERT LINK TO MRTK EXAMPLE SCENE]
+[TODO: INSERT LINK TO STORE EXAMPLES HUB]

 ---